 The research environment for particulate materials is underpinned by a world-leading research infrastructure that you will be able to access as a result of the strategic investments by the University of Leeds over the last 15 years to a value of over £42M.

-A full standard studentship consists of academic fees (£3,975 in Session 2014/15), together with a maintenance grant (£13,726 in Session 2014/15) paid at standard Research Council rates and a Research Training Support Grant.
+A full standard studentship consists of academic fees (£4,100 in Session 2015/16), together with a maintenance grant (TBC) paid at standard Research Council rates and a Research Training Support Grant.

 Generally, UK students will be eligible for a full award and other European Union applicants will be eligible for an award paying academic fees and RTSG only, except in cases where residency in the UK has been established for more than 3 years prior to the start of the programme of study.